Crabzie/Exercism_Solutions/README.md

 ## How to use this repo ?

-- The repo landing page contains tracks i'm working on (i.e Go and Python)

-- Subdirectories of tracks contain exercises folders
+- Stuff to do before navigating through this repository:

-- Make sure to visit the track syllabus https://exercism.org/tracks/(trackname)/concepts. i.e https://exercism.org/tracks/go/concepts for golang, https://exercism.org/tracks/python/concepts ...etc
+  - Make sure to visit the track syllabus before navigating through the repo, https://exercism.org/tracks/(trackname)/concepts
+  i.e https://exercism.org/tracks/go/concepts for golang, https://exercism.org/tracks/python/concepts for python ...etc.

-- The syllabus is used to learn and master concepts to achieve fluency in the given track by providing a concept documentation and an exercise to do.
+  - The syllabus is used to learn and master concepts to achieve fluency in the given track by providing a concept documentation and an exercise, a concept is considered learned upon finishing the concept exercise.

+  - Additional exercises are available that use multiple concepts in one exercises, so its recommended to check the syllabus or navigate to the exercises https://exercism.org/tracks/(trackname)/exercises, i.e https://exercism.org/tracks/go/exercises for go exercises.

+- The repo landing page contains tracks i'm working on, i.e Go and Python.

+- Subdirectories of tracks contain exercises folders.

 - Each exercise folder has a :

   - [x] For Go (golang) track :